1. About cetirizine

 Cetirizine is known as a non-drowsy antihistamine.
 It's much less likely to make you feel sleepy than some other antihistamines.

-Cetirizine is available on prescription.
-You can also buy it from pharmacies and supermarkets.
+Cetirizine is available on prescription, but you can also buy it from pharmacies and supermarkets.

 It comes as tablets, capsules and as a liquid that you swallow.